-The County leases various assets requiring recognition.
+The County has various lease assets requiring recognition.
 A lease is a contract that conveys control of the right to use another entity's nonfinancial asset.
 Lease recognition does not apply to short-term leases, contracts that transfer ownership, leases of assets that are investments, or certain regulated leases.